exercism/v3/docs/maintainers/concept-ci.md

 ```
 $ cd languages/<language>/
-$ julia --color=yes --project=bin -e "using Pkg; Pkg.instantiate()"
+$ julia --color=yes --project=../../.github/bin/concept-checks -e "using Pkg; Pkg.instantiate()"
-$ julia --color=yes --project=bin bin/concept-checks.jl -t <language>
+$ julia --color=yes --project=../../.github/bin/concept-checks ../../.github/bin/concept-checks/concept-checks.jl -t <language>
 ```

 The second line will install required dependencies and recreate the exact environment the script was developed and tested in, the third will run the checks.

-If you don't want to change the working directory, you have to specify the `--root`/`-r` argument pointing to the root of the v3 repository.
+If you don't want to change the working directory, you have to specify the `--root`/`-r` argument pointing to the root of the v3 repository and update the paths to `.github/bin/concept-checks` accordingly.

 *Note that the script takes a fairly long time before actually running the checks due to compiliation times of the dependencies.
 This is unfortunately normal when running it as a script.
 If you're familiar with Julia, you can also `include` it from the REPL to avoid this.*